qiuqi/SimpleSublime/README.md

 SimpleSublime
 =============

-Make it easy to use Sublime
+Make it easier to use Sublime